Lucerne 2021 Winter Universiade postponed due to COVID-19

 "The health of all the participants has always been the top priority in our evaluations."

-FISU cited the fact that 40 per cent of registered participants - including those form China and the United States - are currently not allowed to enter Switerzerland.
+FISU cited the fact that 40 per cent of registered participants - including those form China and the United States - are currently not allowed to enter Switzerland as being a key factor behind the postponement.

 Gatherings of more than 1,000 people are still banned in the country and there are additionally growing fears of a second wave of coronavirus cases across Europe.